Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/24-knowledge-store.md

     ```

 8. When prompted, sign into your Azure subscription.
 Then return to Visual Studio Code and wait for the sign-in process to complete.
+9. Run the following command to list Azure locations.

+    ```
+    az account list-locations -o table
+    ```

+10. In the output, find the **Name** value that corresponds with the location of your resource group (for example, for *East US* the corresponding name is *eastus*).
-9. In the **setup.cmd** script, modify the **subscription_id**, **resource_group**, and **location** variable declarations with the appropriate values for your subscription ID, resource group name, and location name.
+11. In the **setup.cmd** script, modify the **subscription_id**, **resource_group**, and **location** variable declarations with the appropriate values for your subscription ID, resource group name, and location name.
 Then save your changes.
-10. In the terminal for the **24-knowledge-store** folder, enter the following command to run the script:
+12. In the terminal for the **24-knowledge-store** folder, enter the following command to run the script:

     ```
-    .\setup
+    setup
     ```
     > **Note**: The Search CLI module is in preview, and may get stuck in the *- Running ..* process.
 If this happens for over 2 minutes, press CTRL+C to cancel the long-running operation, and then select **N** when asked if you want to terminate the script.
 It should then complete successfully.
     >
     > If the script fails, ensure you saved it with the correct variable names and try again.

-11. When the script completes, review the output it displays and note the following information about your Azure resources (you will need these values later):
+13. When the script completes, review the output it displays and note the following information about your Azure resources (you will need these values later):
     - Storage account name
     - Storage connection string
     - Azure AI Services account